 All the Countries Americans Can Visit Right Now

-This tempting slice of eastern Caribbean paradise is successfully keeping its coronavirus rates low by requiring all visitors – including Americans – to apply for pre-travel authorization then, on arrival, present a negative PCR test (taken three to five days before they travel).
-You must take a second PCR test on arrival, a third on day 10 or 14 and one more on departure.
-Masks are required on vessels and in any place where it’s not possible to remain at least three feet from everyone else.
-U.S. residents must quarantine in a government-approved facility for 14 days.
+This tempting slice of eastern Caribbean paradise is requiring all visitors – including Americans – to be fully vaccinated at least three weeks in advance and apply for an updated pre-travel authorization at least seven days before their trip.
+On arrival, you need to present a copy of your negative PCR test (taken three to five days before travel).
+You must take a second PCR test on arrival, and then wait to be cleared from quarantine, pending the results.

 Antigua and Barbuda

-American visitors to this tropical paradise must complete a PCR test from an accredited facility up to 72 hours before arrival and online immigration forms 24 hours in advance.
-The U.S. is still deemed a ‘high-risk country’ by Barbados, so you’ll need to quarantine at a designated holding hotel or approved villa for seven days.
-During this time you’ll also have to report your temperature and give health updates daily to the public health team who will check in by call or text, so bring your own thermometer.
+American visitors to this tropical paradise must complete either a PCR test from an accredited facility up to 72 hours before arrival or a rapid test a day before arrival, as well as online immigration forms 24 hours in advance.
+All arrivals are monitored for seven days.If you’re unvaccinated, you’ll need to quarantine at a designated holding hotel or approved villa for five days.
+During the first five days, all arrivals have to report their temperature and give health updates daily to the public health team who will check in by call or text, so bring your own thermometer.
 You’ll also have to wear an electronic tracking bracelet.
-Another PCR test is required on day five, and if the result is negative again then your quarantine is over.
-Masks are required at the airport and there’s a 9 p.m. to 5 a.m. curfew until January 31.
+A PCR test is required on day five for unvaccinated visitors, and if the result is negative again then your quarantine is over.
+However, if you’re fully vaccinated, you can enter Barbados as long as you agree to take a PCR test on arrival – then you just quarantine at an approved hotel until the results come through.
+After that, there are no further tests.
+But everybody has to agree to abide by ‘Barbados House Rules’ which include mandatory masks in public.
+There’s a curfew from midnight to 5 a.m.

 This breathtaking Buddhist kingdom has always strictly limited the number of tourists allowed into the country under its ‘high value, low impact’ policy aimed at protecting its unique culture and environment.
 That means most nationalities wanting to visit have to apply for a visa in advance through a licensed Bhutanese tour operator and pay a daily fee of $200-250 if accepted.
 The Tourism Council of Bhutan tells us that Americans can still visit now using the normal system, but they must agree to 21 days of quarantine.